shota-kamezawa/practice-issue-templates/.github/ISSUE_TEMPLATE/epic_00.md

 ---
-name: [Epic] Development of a new feature
+name: '[Epic] Development of a new feature'
 about: ''
 title: ''
 labels: []